ryumatsuura/ryumatsuura.github.io/research.md

 Harnessing Satellite Data to Improve Social Assistance Targeting in the Eastern Caribbean (with Sophia Chen, Flavien Moreau, and Joana Pereira)

+Political Implications of Trade Liberalization: Evidence from India (with Sebastian J&auml;vervall and Roza Khoban)

 Populism and Public Services Delivery

-Trade Reform and Political Power: Connections between Firms and Politicians in India (with Sebastian J&auml;vervall and Roza Khoban)